operate-first/community/sig-community/charter.md

 * Directing project infrastructure
 * Handling security discussions and responses, including having no role in embargoed security situations
+* Stewarding changes to the Governance beyond the work for Governance 1.1 that establishes one or more leadership committees
-* Being the body that leads the project beyond the ratification of Governance 1.1, which will establish one or more leadership committees.
+* Being the de facto body leading the Op1st project once those capabilities and responsibilities are instilled into one or more leadership committees.

 ## Stakeholders